Giapvansu/AN-UPPER-BOUND-FOR-THE-SPECTRAL-NORM-OF-SBM/README.md

-# AN-UPPER-BOUND-FOR-THE-SPECTRAL-NORM-OF-SBM
+# An-upper-bound-for the-spectral-norm-of-SBM
-We present R code for our simulations to demonstrate the theretical resuls for the upper bound for spectral norm of stochastic block models.
+We present R code for our simulations to demonstrate the theoretical results for the upper bound for spectral norm of stochastic block models